appdotnet/object-metadata/annotations/net.appiast.app.XXXXXX.md

 <!-- provide a description of what your annotation represents -->
 Identifies the app a post is rating.
 The Xs are replaced by the id of the app the post is rating.

 To ensure uniqueness of app ids, they have prefixes that identify them as belonging to a specific app store or other source of apps.
-Ids from the Apple Mac, iPhone and iPad app stores are prefix with an "a".
+Ids from the Apple Mac, iPhone and iPad app stores are prefixed with an "a".
 So a post rating the app "Appiast" which has the id 868774614 will have an annotation with the name "net.appiast.app.a868774614"

 This annotation is used to find all app ratings for a specific app.